projectriff/projectriff.io/_posts/2018-07-24-announcing-riff-0-1-0-on-Knative.md

 permalink: /blog/announcing-riff-0-1-0-on-Knative/
 ---

 We are excited to announce that the riff team has re-architected the riff core, bringing essential aspects of riff to Knative.
-This is the first release of riff on Knative.
+This is the first release of riff on Knative

 [Knative](https://github.com/knative/docs) is a new open source project recently announced at [Google Cloud Next '18](https://cloud.withgoogle.com/next18).